nranjan2code/sutra-memory/docs/grid/architecture/EATING_OUR_OWN_DOGFOOD.md

 ✅ **Audit trails** → Automatic from events

 ❌ **Not using**:
-- SQLite
 - PostgreSQL
 - MongoDB
 - Redis
-- Prometheus
+- Prometheus (for persistence)
 - Elasticsearch
-- Any external database
+- Any external database (no SQL/Cypher/GraphQL)

 ---